gerardtoko/GTAssetLibBundle/README.md

 GTAssetLibBundle
 ================

-Grouping the asset libraries in a symfony bundle
+Grouping the asset libraries in a symfony2 bundle

 ##  Installation